 Pupils’ thoughts and opinions are vital to our school being effective.
 We have active Student Council with democratic decisions made by council representatives after consultation with their class friends.
-The council is facilitated by Samantha Jackson assistant Principal
+The council is facilitated by a member of staff.

 Kingston Parliament – Members of the student council met with representatives of the Kingston Voice to discuss specific issues faced by young disabled people in Kingston.
 Some of the issues discussed included transport, access to areas of the town and personal safety.